 work in progress

-The first prototype under development is a caressing machine connected to a ceramic sculpture which becomes the tactile input.
-While one user is caressing the bumpy surface of the ceramics piece, the other is feeling the gentle touch delivered either by a silicone finger, feather or brush.
+"Future Affair" uses tactile art and haptic technology to encourage communication that sidesteps cultural norms and taboos surrounding touch.
+A first prototype is a caressing machine connected to a ceramic sculpture.
+While one person is caressing the surface of the artwork, the other is feeling the gentle touch delivered either by a silicone finger, feather or brush.